-Amortization and depreciation expense is incurred with respect to certain assets, including computer hardware, software, office equipment, furniture, and intangibles.
-Amortization and depreciation expense increased by 20.4% for the year ended December 31, 2019 compared to the year ended December 31, 2018, primarily due to new equipment being placed in service during 2019, which will be depreciated going forward, and certain lease payments previously included within office and general expenses which are now classified as amortization under the new lease accounting rules.
-Fixed asset purchases (mostly related to technology and computer equipment) totaled approximately \$0.4 million in 2019 and 2018.
+Amortization and depreciation expense is incurred with respect to certain assets, including computer hardware, software, office equipment, furniture and certain finance lease assets.
+Amortization and depreciation expense increased by 4.8% for the year ended December 31, 2020 compared to the year ended December 31, 2019, primarily due to new equipment being placed in service, which will be depreciated going forward.
+Fixed asset purchases (mostly related to technology and computer equipment) totaled approximately \$0.2 million in 2020 and \$0.4 million in 2019.